Protect your heart and arteries

 Arteriox was developed according to the newest research and combines the most important heart protecting nutrients in a unique formula.

 The regular intake of Arteriox supports the stability and elasticity of the arteries and protects its health even at old age.
-Arteriox is not a drug.
-It is a natural nutrition supplement without any side effects.
+Arteriox is a natural nutrition supplement without any side effects.

 Arteriox contains the following vital nutrients because they have been proven in studies to support the health of heart and arteries:

-Vitamin K2 is essential for a healthy cardiovascular system.
+1. Vitamin K2 - essential for a healthy cardiovascular system

 Normal deposition of calcium occurs in two organs: bone and teeth.
 Abnormal deposition of calcium in the body occurs in three places: the inner lining of the arteries (the intima) where arteriosclerotic plaque accrues; the muscle layer of arteries (calcification); and heart valves.